-Nowadays, it’s almost considered an honour to be invited for a sitting at Madame Tussauds, where you’ll have around 250 measurements taken, to then be immortalised in wax and added to a room of famous historians, world leaders, celebrities, and criminals.
+Nowadays, it’s almost an honour to be invited for a sitting at Madame Tussauds, where you’ll have around 250 measurements taken, then immortalised in wax and added to a room of famous historians, world leaders, celebrities, and criminals.

 But that wasn’t always the case.
-During the French Revolution, aristocrats – which we could compare to modern day celebrities – hated the thought of ending up in Madam Tussauds.
+During the French Revolution, aristocrats – which we could compare to modern-day celebrities – hated the thought of ending up in Madam Tussauds.
 Why?
-Well, in those days, it often meant that they’d have lost their heads!
+Well, it often meant they’d have lost their heads in those days!

 A business built out of beheadings

 Marie Grosholtz, born in 1761, better known as Madam Tussaud, was born into a family of public executioners.
-Her mother, who was a widow, was the housekeeper of famous anatomist and waxmaker, Philippe Curtius.
+Her mother, a widow, was the housekeeper of the famous anatomist and wax maker Philippe Curtius.
 He taught Marie all there was to know about the art of wax sculpture.

-Rumor has it that shortly after the onset of the French Revolution, Marie began creating plaster casts and death masks of beheaded victims of public executions, many of whom she knew personally.
-Some were even her own friends (is it just me, or is this getting a little strange?).
+Rumour has it that shortly after the onset of the French Revolution, Marie began creating plaster casts and death masks of beheaded victims of public executions, many of whom she knew personally.
+Some were even her own friends.

 Anyway, Marie and her Mother were eventually thrown into prison.
-The Madam Tussauds website states that they were “forced to prove her allegiance to the Revolution by making death masks of executed nobles and the King and Queen.”
+The Madame Tussauds website states they were “forced to prove her allegiance to the Revolution by making death masks of executed nobles and the King and Queen.”

 And she did just that, crafting moulds out of hundreds of severed heads, including Queen Marie Antoinette and Maximilien Robespierre.
-These ‘death masks’ were known as revolutionary victories, and so, were paraded through the streets of Paris.
-In her memoirs, Tussaud said that she “sat on the steps of the exhibition, with the bloody heads on her knees, taking the impressions of their features.”
+These ‘death masks’ were known as revolutionary victories and were paraded through Paris streets.
+In her memoirs, Tussaud said she “sat on the steps of the exhibition, with the bloody heads on her knees, taking the impressions of their features.”

 Marie eventually left France and toured across Europe, showcasing her collection of decapitated waxworks.
 In 1795, she married Francois Tussaud, and her slightly creepy travelling show became, as it’s known today, ‘Madame Tussauds’.

-When her husband left her, she settled here in London and opened a waxworks business.
-She set up a room showcasing her historical and royal figure waxworks and created the ‘separate room’, which was home to her eerie death masks.
+When her husband left her, she settled in London and opened a waxworks business.
+She set up a room showcasing her historical and royal figure waxworks and created the ‘separate room’, home to her eerie death masks.